 If you happen to be reading this page chances are you are visiting this site because I told you that I had a new website and that I would like to hear your views about it.
 In that case, you are someone I know and who knows me and my work to some extent.
 To those readers, I say thanks for coming here and for being curious enough to move on from the homepage of this site!
 I really appreciate your friendship and interest.

-But I can envisage other readers: current or former colleagues and students who also know me but to whom I have failed to write about my new website for a number of reasons that range from shyness, embarrassment or mere forgetfulness (in the latter case I hope you forgive me and perceive my faux-pas as an unintended lapse of memory).
+But I can envisage other readers: current or former colleagues, students, friends or family members to whom I have failed to write about my new website for a number of reasons that range from shyness, embarrassment or mere forgetfulness (in the latter case I hope you forgive me and perceive my faux-pas as an unintended lapse of memory).

 In either case you, my reader, will probably be a familiar face – or should I say ‘familiar eyes’ – that will approach the text on this website more generally and on this blog more specifically with a degree of familiarity that can hopefully attenuate the risks I run in this self-centred process of writing a personal website!

-I hope those thoughts trigger further reflections on your side.
-Thanks for visiting my site and I’m looking forward to receiving your comments!
+Thanks for visiting my blog and I’m looking forward to receiving your comments!